tylerrussin/Road-Line-Detection-Project/README.md

 **Hough Lines Detection**

 After Canny Edge Detection OpenCV's [Hough Lines Detection](https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html) implementation is applied to the frame.
 The Hough Lines algorithm takes in an image of pixels and returns a list of lines (defined as points in the image space) that have been identified in the frame.
-Thresholds are set for the algorithm to perform best with one-lane highways with clear weather and minimal traffic.
+Thresholds are set for the algorithm to perform best with video data consisting of one-lane highways with clear weather and minimal traffic.

 **Average Lines**